The Great Gatsby (2013 film): Casting

 Luhrmann said the results from the movie's workshop process of auditioning actors for roles in The Great Gatsby had been "very encouraging" to him.
 Leonardo DiCaprio was cast first, in the title role of Jay Gatsby.
 It is the second time Luhrmann and DiCaprio worked together; DiCaprio costarred in Luhrmann's Romeo + Juliet (1996).
-Tobey Maguire was cast to play Nick Carraway.
-It is also the second time that Maguire and DiCaprio have been working together since This Boy's Life.
-Reports linked Amanda Seyfried to the lead role of Daisy Buchanan, in October 2010.
+Tobey Maguire was cast to play Nick Carraway, marking the third collaboration between Maguire and DiCaprio following This Boy's Life and Don's Plum.

+Initial reports linked Amanda Seyfried to the lead role of Daisy Buchanan, in October 2010.
 The next month Deadline Hollywood reported that Luhrmann had been auditioning numerous actresses, including Seyfried, Keira Knightley, Jessica Alba, Rebecca Hall, Blake Lively, Abbie Cornish, Michelle Williams and Scarlett Johansson, as well as considering Natalie Portman, for Daisy.
 Soon afterward, with her commitment to Cameron Crowe's We Bought a Zoo (2011), Johansson pulled out.

 On November 15, Luhrmann announced that Carey Mulligan had been cast to play Daisy after reading for the part on November 2 in New York.
-She got the role shortly after Luhrmann showed her audition footage to Sony Pictures Entertainment executives Amy Pascal and Doug Belgrad, who were impressed by the actress' command of the character.
+Mulligan won the role shortly after Luhrmann showed her audition footage to Sony Pictures Entertainment executives Amy Pascal and Doug Belgrad, who were impressed by the actress' command of the character.
 Mulligan burst into tears after learning of her casting via a phone call from Luhrmann, who informed her of his decision while she was on the red carpet at an event in New York.
 Luhrmann said: "I was privileged to explore the character with some of the world's most talented actresses, each one bringing their own particular interpretation, all of which were legitimate and exciting.
 However, specific to this particular production of The Great Gatsby, I was thrilled to pick up the phone an hour ago to the young Oscar-nominated British actress Carey Mulligan and say to her: 'Hello, Daisy Buchanan.'"

 In April 2011, Ben Affleck was in talks about playing the role of Tom Buchanan but had to pass due to a scheduling conflict with Argo (2012).
-Bradley Cooper had previously lobbied for the part and Luke Evans was a major contender.
+Bradley Cooper had previously lobbied for the part, and Luke Evans was a major contender.
 In May, Joel Edgerton was confirmed in the part of Tom.
 Isla Fisher was cast to play Myrtle Wilson.

 Australian newcomer Elizabeth Debicki won the part of Jordan Baker.

-While casting for the supporting role of Jordan, the filmmaker said the character must be "as thoroughly examined as Daisy, for this production, for this time", adding, "It's like Olivier's Hamlet was the right Hamlet for his time.
+While casting for the supporting role of Jordan, Luhrmann said the character must be "as thoroughly examined as Daisy, for this production, for this time", adding, "It's like Olivier's Hamlet was the right Hamlet for his time.
 Who would Hamlet be today?
 Same with a Jordan or a Daisy".

 In June 2011, Jason Clarke was cast as George B. Wilson.
-Indian actor Amitabh Bachchan makes a cameo appearance as Meyer Wolfshiem; this was his first Hollywood role.
+Indian actor Amitabh Bachchan appears as Meyer Wolfshiem in his first Hollywood role.
+Bachchan worked for free, as a favor to Luhrmann.